sohail019/Complete-HTML-Tutorial-Code/README.md

 ## Acknowledgments

-Special thanks to anyone contributing to and supporting this project.
+Special thanks to [Hrutuja Brahmankar](https://github.com/brahmankarhrutuja) contributing to and supporting this project.